Pork Belly with crackling can be tricky to achieve, follow this easy to follow recipe and get it right every time.

 - Bring a large pan of water, big enough to fit the pork bellies in, to the boil.
 Add the bicarb and poach the pork on a gentle simmer for 4 mins.

 - Lift the pork out of the pan using two slotted spoons and put in a roasting tin, rind-side down.
-Pat dry with kitchen towel and pierce the meat all over with a knife.
+Pat dry with a kitchen towel and pierce the meat all over with a knife.

 - Grind the toasted spices with the salt using a pestle and mortar or with a blender, then cover the meat with half the spiced salt.